Jenny Maxwell (rugby union)

-Jenny Maxwell (born 8 December 1992) is a Scottish professional rugby union player, who plays for Scotland Women.
+Jenny Maxwell (born 8 December 1992) is a professional rugby union player who plays as a scrum-half.
+She has played international rugby for Scotland since 2015.
 She was one of the team for the 2021 Women's Six Nations Championship.
-She jointly holds the record for the most Scotland Women's 7s caps and has over 30 caps for XVs.
+She jointly holds the record for the most Scotland Women's Sevens caps and has over 30 caps for XVs.

 Club career

 At 15, Maxwell began playing for Nottingham Paviors RFC.
 Between 2012 and 2017 she played for Lichfield RFC, and played for her university, Leeds Beckett, from 2011 to 2016.
 Maxwell's first club contract was for Loughborough Lightning, in 2017.
 She plays Scrum Half for the Premier 15 side team.

 International career

 In 2012, Maxwell successfully tried out for the Scotland under-20s.
-Maxwell made her 7's International debut at the FIRA Grand Prix tournament in Brive in June 2013, scoring her first try against Germany in the Marbella event two weeks later.
+Maxwell made her international Sevens debut at the FIRA Grand Prix tournament in Brive in June 2013, scoring her first try against Germany in the Marbella event two weeks later.
 Her first XVs cap came in the 2015 Women's Six Nations Championships in a match against France.
 She also played in the 2019 Women's Six Nations Championships.

 Maxwell suffered an ACL knee injury during Scotland's Test match with Spain at Almeria's Juan Rojas Stadium in January 2020, during a game where the visiting team won 36–12.
 She subsequently missed three test matches ahead of the 2021 Women's Six Nations Championship.
 Her rehabilitation was successful and she joined the 2021 Women's Six Nations Championship, in which Scotland lost to England and Italy, before beating Wales 27–20 to claim fifth place in the championship.
 In the winning match against Wales, Maxwell played her first start of the 2021 Championship at scrum-half.